 We added the candles to our giant Seuss style cupcake that decorated our door.

 In another activity, we worked with prefixes and suffixes.
-I made a quick set of word cards and added them along with a hat template I found in an old teacher resource book to our word work center.
+I made a quick set of word cards and added them, along with a hat template I drew, to our word work center.
+Click here to download this FREE activity plus several more printables!

 We also alphabetized the titles of some of our favorite books.
 Students chose 10 books, arranged them on the floor in alphabetical order by title, then wrote the titles in ABC order on these fun note pads I found in the Target dollar spot a few years ago.